kirbysayshi/kirbysayshi.github.com/_posts/2020-03-21-using-react-patterns-for-structured-config.md

 For the user, it's not the worst, but still has all of the problems stated before.

 For the developer of these templates (which _might_ be the same person as the user...), it's a nightmare.
-You are both defining a schema and producing some YAML that must conform to some _other_ schema because presumably the final generated YAML is consumed by a system you're not also writing.
+You are both defining a schema and producing some YAML that must conform to some _other_ schema because presumably the final generated YAML is consumed by a system you're _not_ writing.
 Additionally, most code editors and tools choke, since how could they be prepared to handle the exact combination of language (YAML) and string-template syntax (in this case something like [Jinja](https://jinja.palletsprojects.com/) or [Mustache](https://mustache.github.io/))?
 Most editors work around this today by creating specific modes for editing HTML in PHP, for example.

 Again, this is not specific to YAML: PHP generating HTML, and even my own [Vash](https://github.com/kirbysayshi/vash/) come to mind.